 As a researcher, Kislitsyna has published a dissertation on Alfred Schnittke’s Concerto for Piano and Strings, as well as articles on the music of Olivier Messiaen, Sergei Prokofiev, Domenico Scarlatti, J.S.
 Bach, and Rodion Shchedrin.

-In 2018 she completed her D.M.A at Temple University (PA).
-She is from the studio of Dr. Charles Abramovic on Piano, Dr. Joyce Lindorff on Harpsichord, and Pr.
-Lambert Orkis on chamber music.
-Prior to her studies at Temple U, Anna completed her Postgraduate Course-work in Piano Performance at the Novosibirsk State Conservatory in Russia with the dissertation on Olivier Messiaen’s “Vingt regards sur l’Enfant-Jésus,” where she also earned a Master Degree and Bachelor Degree with her primary teachers being Pr.
-Larisa Smeshko and Pr.
-Mary Lebenzon.
-Additionally, she holds a Master Degree from West Chester University where she studied with Dr. Igor Resnianski
+In 2018 she completed her D.M.A at Temple University in Pennsylvania and has studied with Charles Abramovic on Piano, Joyce Lindorff on Harpsichord, and Lambert Orkis on chamber music.
+Prior to her studies at Temple University, Kislitsyna completed her post-graduate course work in Piano Performance at the Novosibirsk State Conservatory in Russia with a dissertation on Olivier Messiaen’s Vingt regards sur l’Enfant-Jésus, where she also earned a master’s degree and bachelor’s degree with her primary teachers being Larisa Smeshko and Mary Lebenzon.
+Additionally, she holds a master’s degree from West Chester University (PA) where she studied with Igor Resnianski.